Gems of the Seine & Unforgettable Douro with Lisbon

 Rouen

-With another full day in Rouen today, you can uncover some of the region’s fascinating military history or sample local delicacies on a gourmet tour.
+With another full day in Rouen today, you can uncover some of the region’s fascinating military history or explore its artistic legacy.

 Scenic Freechoice: